Skip to main content

 What is a pregnancy test?

-A pregnancy test can confirm whether a woman is pregnant.
-This test screens for the presence of the human chorionic gonadotropin (hCG/HCG) hormone in urine or blood.
+A pregnancy test can confirm whether you are pregnant.
+This test screens for the presence of the human chorionic gonadotropin (hCG) hormone in urine or blood.

-HCG is produced in the placenta after a fertilized egg implants into the uterine wall.
-For this reason, this hormone is detectible only during pregnancy when a placenta is forming inside the uterus.
-The appearance of HCG levels in the urine is a positive indicator of pregnancy.
+hCG is produced in the placenta after a fertilized egg implants into the uterine wall.
+For this reason, this hormone is detectible during pregnancy.
+The appearance of hCG levels in the urine is a positive indicator of pregnancy.

-HCG urine analysis is a common way to test for pregnancy.
-MinuteClinic® providers use urine testing only.
+hCG urine and blood analyses are common ways to test for pregnancy.
+MinuteClinic® providers use both options.

 Getting help

-MinuteClinic providers can assess pregnancy symptoms and administer a human chorionic gonadotropin (hCG/HCG) urine test to check whether or not you're pregnant.
-They can do this any time there's a question of whether or not you're pregnant, even if you don’t have symptoms.
+MinuteClinic providers can assess pregnancy symptoms and collect a urine or blood sample to test for hCG levels to check whether you're pregnant.
+They can do this any time there's a question of whether you're pregnant, even if you don’t have symptoms.

 Your provider can review your medical history, conduct the screening and refer you for additional testing and diagnosis if necessary.
 They can also educate you about prenatal vitamins and services such as birth control consultation.